NetworkScienceLab/CoreGDM/README.md

 # CoreGDM
 Repository of the paper "CoreGDM: Geometric Deep Learning Network Decycling and Dismantling" by M. Grassia and G. Mangioni

+# CoreGDM is already available at the [NetworkDismantling review package](https://github.com/NetworkDismantling/review/).

-# WARNING: code will be available very soon.
-Stay tuned!
+# WARNING: stand-alone code will be pushed soon.